Computer-Basic-Learning/Data-Structure-/README.md

-# Data-Structure-
+# Data-Structure-Learning
-Learning data structure
+This is a repository of learning basical data structure.